-- This booklet sets out the terms and conditions of the Department for Employment & Learning Postgraduate Studentships held at Queen's University Belfast (QUB) or Ulster University (Ulster).
+- This booklet sets out the terms and conditions of the Department for the Economy Postgraduate Studentships held at Queen's University Belfast (QUB) or Ulster University (Ulster).
 Throughout the booklet, the term University Authority is used to denote the office within each university that is responsible for making decisions on certain issues.
 At QUB, the University Authority is the Graduate School: at Ulster the University Authority is the Research Student Administration, Department for Research and Innovation (RI). - Queries on the terms and conditions should be addressed to either:-

-The Graduate School Research Student Administration
+The Graduate School

-Queen's University Belfast
+Queen's University Belfast University Road

-University Road

-Cromore Road

-Belfast

-Coleraine

-BT7 1NN

-Co.
-BT52 1SA